-The Audit Committee of the Board of Directors has selected the firm of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending February 3, 2019, subject to ratification by the shareholders.
+The Audit Committee of the Board of Directors has selected the firm of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending February 2, 2020, subject to ratification by the shareholders.
 Action by the shareholders is not required by law in the selection of the Company's independent registered public accounting firm, but the Company submits its selection in order to give shareholders an opportunity to ratify the Audit Committee's selection of KPMG.
 If the shareholders do not ratify the selection of KPMG, the Audit Committee will reconsider the selection of the Company's independent registered public accounting firm.
-Unless otherwise specified, shares represented by proxies will be voted for the ratification of the selection of KPMG, as the Company's independent registered public accounting firm for fiscal 2019.
+Unless otherwise specified, shares represented by proxies will be voted for the ratification of the selection of KPMG, as the Company's independent registered public accounting firm for fiscal 2020.
+KPMG has served as the Company's independent registered public accounting firm for fiscal 2020.
+KPMG has served as the Company's independent registered public accounting firm for fiscal 2020.
+KPMG has served as the Company's independent registered public accounting firm for fiscal 2020.
+KPMG has served as the Company's independent registered public accounting firm for fiscal 2020.
 KPMG has served as the Company's independent registered public accounting firm since fiscal 2003.